trabdlkarim/trabdlkarim.github.io/resources/customization.md

 ---
 layout: default
-title: Customization
+title: Resources
-nav_order: 6
+nav_order: 7
+has_children: true
 ---

-# Customization
+# Resources
 {: .no_toc }

 ## Table of contents